 Chateau Saint Georges Cote Pavie is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.

-Chateau St. Georges Cote Pavie is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
-Chateau Saint Georges Cote Pavie is also good when matched with Asian dishes, rich fish courses like tuna, salmon, mushrooms and pasta.
+Chateau St. Georges Cote Pavie is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.
+Chateau Saint Georges Cote Pavie is also good when matched with Asian dishes, and rich fish courses like tuna, salmon, mushrooms, and pasta.

 Château Saint-Georges Côte Pavie Wine Tasting Notes

 11 Vintages 33,362 Views Sort by Vintage-Rating